mrismanaziz/Reforestation/README.md

-## How did Darth Vader know what Luke was getting for Christmas?
-He felt his presents.
+## How does Darth Vader like his toast?
+On the dark side.